 Homework reflects the age, maturity and skill levels of the individual pupil.
 It consists of regular tasks at each grade level ranging from reading to parents, to revisional and research work.
 Homework is set on a regular basis and is a means of communication with parents.

-Performing Arts: Incorporates a weekly lesson involving music, dance and drama.
-To further the opportunities in music, instrumental lessons in keyboard, guitar, singing and drums are also offered through private teachers.
+Performing Arts: Incorporates a lesson involving music, dance and drama.
+To further the opportunities in music, instrumental lessons in keyboard, guitar, singing and drums are also offered through private teachers once a week.

-Visual Arts: All students from Prep to Year 6 attend a session once a week.
-Our spacious Visual Arts Room allows the children to expore and experience a wide variety of materials.
+Visual Arts: Our spacious Visual Arts Room allows the children to explore and experience a wide variety of materials.
 Sessions incorporate the exploration of painting, drawing, construction, modelling and textiles.
-Art and craft activities are also intergrated with units of work in the classroom.
+Art and craft activities are also integrated with units of work in the classroom.
 Artwork created by the children takes pride of place in classrooms, the foyer and around the school.

 Information Technology: The school network has over 100 computers for student use.
 Each classroom has 3 or more computers for use in class time to assist in research and to enhance student work presentation.
 Students are exposed to new ways of presenting their work, incorporating digital images, sound and video.
 The school’s computer lab is linked into a high speed network with access to both the Internet and multiple software titles.